Why People Kill Themselves, Commit Suicide

 While people may not kill themselves specifically because of substance abuse, substance abuse is highly correlated with suicide, likely because it decreases the inhibitions that keep people from taking their own lives.
 In the above study, 68% of people who attempted suicide were also abusing substances (drugs and/or alcohol).

 While not everyone who commits suicide has a diagnosable mental illness, most do.
-Most commonly the mental illness is bipolar, depression or an anxiety disorder.
+Most commonly the mental illness is bipolar disorder, depression or an anxiety disorder.
 This mental illness can create pain, as noted above, or can even create a delusional state wherein a person feels compelled to commit suicide by an unseen force.

 Questions After People Kill Themselves